-After the ITB has been triggered, the barrier may enhance not only the temperature but also the toroidal rotation gradient, and is therefore able to further enhance the rotational shear.
-Furthermore, the assumption of neo-classical poloidal rotation may be invalid when the local temperature gradient length approaches the ion Larmor radius and this condition is reached in JET for strong ITBs.
-Poloidal rotation exceeding neo-classical values have been observed in JET plasmas with strong ITBs [27].
-Figure 4 shows an example of rotation measurements with the JET Charge Exchange Spectroscopy (CXS) diagnostics.
-For the Pulse No: 69670 (shown in figure 1), the poloidal and toroidal rotation profiles are shown, measured at the time the ITB triggers ( $t \sim 4.75s$ ) and when the barrier is strongest ( $t \sim 5.75s$ ).
-As expected the gradient in the toroidal rotation increases near the position of the barrier ( $\rho \sim 0.6$ ) due to its effect on the momentum confinement further enhancing the toroidal component to the rotational shear.
-The poloidal rotation is, initially, close to the neoclassical values, however, when the ITB grows, it increases significantly.
+Besides the increase in toroidal rotation gradient, the assumption of neo-classical poloidal rotation may be invalid when the local temperature gradient length approaches the ion Larmor radius and this condition is reached in JET for strong ITBs.
+Poloidal rotation exceeding neo-classical values have been observed in JET plasmas with strong ITBs [29].
+Figure 9 shows an example of rotation measurements with the JET Charge Exchange Spectroscopy (CXS) diagnostics.
+For the discharge 69670 (shown in figure 1), the poloidal and toroidal rotation profiles are shown, measured at the time the ITB triggers (t ~ 4.75s) and when the barrier is strongest (t ~ 5.75s).
+As expected the gradient in the toroidal rotation increases near the position of the barrier ( $\rho$ ~ 0.6) due to its effect on the momentum confinement further enhancing the toroidal component to the rotational shear.
+The poloidal rotation is, initially, close to the neo-classical values, however, when the ITB grows, it increases significantly.
 Poloidal rotation velocities 20 times the neo-classical value have been measured, peaking near the position of the barrier.

-The enhanced poloidal rotation near the ITB region was found to have a large impact on the rotational shear and its component actually dominates over that of the toroidal rotation [28].
+The enhanced poloidal rotation near the ITB region was found to have a large impact on the E×B shear and its component actually dominates over that of the toroidal rotation [30].
 It could cause a 5 fold increase in shearing rate.
-As it seems that the amplitude of the poloidal rotation is linked to the strength of the barrier, its influence on the rotational shear is a nonlinear component in the growth process.
+As it seems that the amplitude of the poloidal rotation is linked to the strength of the barrier, its influence on the rotational shear is a non-linear component in the growth process.
 Hence, in plasmas with insufficient rotational shear to start with, a small 'seed-ITB', triggered by for example the specific characteristics of the q-profile, is not able to grow.
-In the other cases, however, the barrier may be able to push the sub-critical value $\omega{E\times B}/\gamma{ITG}$ above unity, after which positive feedback is possible between the barrier strength, toroidal and poloidal rotational shear and stabilization of ITG driven turbulence, yielding a further growth of the barrier.
+In the other cases, however, the barrier may be able to push the sub-critical value $\omega{ExB}/\gamma{ITG}$ above unity, after which positive feedback is possible between the barrier strength, toroidal and poloidal rotational shear and stabilization of ITG driven turbulence, yielding a further growth of the barrier.